Artist’s Palette, Death Valley

 My Painting Style

-I’d classify my paintings as Nature Art…with a dash of whimsical, folksy flair.
+I’d classify my paintings as Nature Art with a dash of whimsical, folksy flair.

 I blend vivid colors with neutrals like you find in nature.
 Being detailed my work fits into a style in the ‘Realism’ family.
 However, I always add playful elements of fantasy into each creation, like the scenery you’d see on a Thunder Mountain ride at Disneyland.

+My artwork invites you to look closely and discover the joy and surprises that nature provides best!
 You’ll find bees buzzing around a manzanita tree; a snake slithering near some boulders; or a Cactus Wren perched proudly on a patch of prickly pear.

 I tend to paint subjects that are up close to me, rather than distant landscapes.
 By bringing nature close to the viewer, I hope to remind us of how connected we are to it, and remind us of its beauty.